ghostboard/tracking-api/README.md

 # Tracking API

-This is the [Ghostboard.io](https://ghostboard.io) tracking API that receives the tracking data (such as views, clicks on text/images and soon, scrolling) from the Ghost blogs
+This is the [Ghostboard.io](https://ghostboard.io) Tracking API that receives the tracking data (such as views, clicks on text/images and scrolling) from Ghost blogs

 ## Getting started ✨